Children and the Arts

 Children and Young People's Cultural Education Hub

-The Arts Development Team lead the Children and Young People's Hub of Dorset Arts Trust.
+Hannah Baker and Rosie Russell from The Arts Development Company lead the Children and Young People's Hub of Dorset Arts Together.
 The hub works collaboratively on outcome based projects including cultural commissions with other organisations eg Synergy Housing in formal and informal education settings with 0-25 year olds across Dorset.
 Participation in the hub is open to all - within and outside the cultural sector.
 We coordinate training - safeguarding, mentoring, cultural commissioning; Together we signpost creative careers opportunities and pathways, run creative careers events and coordinate creative internships and apprenticeships.
 Termly meetings are scheduled to deliver training and case studies, to network and develop collaborative projects.

 Working with The National Skills Academy Creative and Cultural Skills (opens in a new window) we can help you find an apprentice or intern for your cultural organisation.